EtherStellarLab/Lightpaper/README.md

-## EtherStellar: Gas-Free Transactions for Everyone
+# EtherStellar: Gas-Free Transactions for Everyone

-**Tired of high gas fees slowing down your crypto adventures?**
+# Tired of high gas fees slowing down your crypto adventures?

-EtherStellar (STELLAR) is a new token built on Arbitrum, a super-fast and secure blockchain network.  **STELLAR lets you experience the freedom of gas-free transactions!**
+EtherStellar (STELLAR) is a new token built on **Arbitrum**, a super-fast and secure blockchain network.  **STELLAR lets you experience the freedom of gas-free transactions!**

 **Here's what makes EtherStellar stellar:**